MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-aliases.md

 ## Don't use aliases in script

-Aliases are meant to be a convenience feature used interactively in the shell.
+Aliases are a convenience feature to be used interactively in the shell.
 You should always use the full command and parameter names in your scripts.

 - Aliases can be deleted or redefined in a profile script